-Fire safety is taken very seriously in the residence halls and students are expected to adhere to the following regulations.
-For reasons of safety, the fire department has imposed restrictions on furnishings and some electrical equipment.
+Fire safety is taken very seriously in the residence halls and students are expected to adhere to all regulations.
+For safety reasons, the fire department has imposed restrictions on furnishings and some electrical equipment.
 Large wall hangings [such as tapestry and large posters] must be treated with a flame retardant.
 Hallways and walkways, as well as building entrance and exit areas, need to be clear at all times.
 No items should be stored in these areas at any time.
 This includes, but is not limited to, bicycles and trash.
 Students may not store or repair motorized vehicles in the residence halls.
 It is also prohibited for students to store gasoline or other flammable liquids in any living units.
 No person may use or store fireworks or firecrackers in residence halls or on campus.